19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Provisions as to evidence

-139\.—(1) Any registration document or licence issued by the Registrar in respect of any vehicle shall be prima facie evidence of the registration of the vehicle or of the fact that the vehicle was licensed for the period specified in the licence, as the case may be.
+139\.—(1) An extract of the records maintained under rules made under section 34(1)(g) certified under the hand of the Registrar, or a licence issued by the Registrar in respect of any vehicle shall be prima facie evidence of the registration of the vehicle or of the fact that the vehicle was licensed for the period specified in the licence, as the case may be.

+[4/2006 wef 27/02/2006]

 (2) When in any proceedings for an offence under this Act it is necessary to prove —